 It is not wrong for me to say that the quality of mice has gone down to some extent over the past few years.
 Earlier, mice can last for quite a long time without facing any issues, whether it is with the tracking mechanism or with the buttons, but now, they are not as reliable as they were used to be and every now and then they do run into some kind of issue, especially with their buttons or clicks.
 The most common type of problem faced by the mice is the double-clicking issue where the mouse button registers double clicks when you have only clicked it once.
-This is a very annoying problem as it can serious affect your gaming, productivity and even normal working.
+This is a very annoying problem as it can seriously affect your gaming, productivity, and even normal working.
 The mouse double clicks issue also prevents select and drag functionality (of files, text, folders) and can really annoy you and hamper the normal working.
-I have seen this double click problem occurring not only in cheap mice, but even in expensive and premium mice with high quality omron switches.
+I have seen this double click problem occurring not only in cheap mice but even in expensive and premium mice with high-quality Omron switches.

 Every mouse button or technically micro-switch has a rated click lifespan, which is generally 5 million, 10 million, 20 million or even 50 million clicks, depending on the mouse grade and quality.
 The lifespan of the micro-click may seem very long, but in most cases, the mouse micro-switch starts to malfunction and registers double click way before its rated lifespan, which is very frustrating for the user.
 If your mouse is under warranty then you can get it exchanged from the manufacturer, which can be very time-consuming, and if your mouse is not under warranty then you may have to buy a new mouse, which can be a very costly affair, especially when you have an expensive high-end gaming mouse.
-So, in both the cases you have to go through a bit of trouble and can lose your precious time and money.
+So, in both cases you have to go through a bit of trouble and can lose your precious time and money.
 However, this double click problem can be easily fixed and here I am going to tell you both the software and hardware solutions to fix this issue.